 Traveling in an RV may shift priorities.
 While shoppers may look for a high-profile, luxury mattress for their homes, an RV may require a lower profile and simpler construction.
 Not every type of mattress will work well in an RV.
 There are several factors to keep in mind, which we will cover in-depth later in this guide.
 These include mattress size, profile, weight, and overall durability.

 The following factors are the most important things to look for when purchasing an RV mattress.
-Mattress companies will sometimes use misleading terminology or exaggerated marketing claims to sell mattresses.
-This can be confusing and overwhelming for customers looking for an RV mattress.
-Focusing on the basic details of the mattress and how it performs will help shoppers pick a high-quality mattress that best suits their needs and RV lifestyles.
+We’ve found that some mattress companies use misleading terminology or exaggerated marketing claims to sell mattresses.
+This can be confusing and overwhelming if you’re seeking an RV mattress.
+Focusing on the basic details of the mattress and how it performs will help shoppers pick a high-quality bed that best suits their needs and RV lifestyles.

 There are many more RV mattress sizes to choose from compared to standard mattress sizes.
-RV mattresses are often shorter and/or narrower than regular mattresses, so it is important to check the measurements of the bed frame or foundation.
-The size of the bed depends on the RV type and configuration.
+RV mattresses are often shorter and/or narrower than regular mattresses, so it is important to check the measurements of your vehicle’s bed frame or foundation.
+The size of the bed depends on your RV’s type and configuration.

 Mattress sizes can vary between manufacturers, so in addition to double-checking the measurements of your space, be sure to read the product description and measurements before making a purchase.
 Common sizes and dimensions are listed below.

 |RV Twin||38” x 75”|